A complete invariant for closed surfaces in the three-sphere: Computation and examples

-In the above examples, the numbers of proper homomorphisms with respect to $\Sigma_1$ or $\Sigma_2$ are not only the same but the images of $\pi_1(\Sigma_1)$ and $\pi_1(\Sigma_2)$ are also identical.
+\nada{ In the above examples, not only are the numbers of proper homomorphisms with respect to $\Sigma_1$ or $\Sigma_2$ the same, but the images of $\pi_1(\Sigma_1)$ and $\pi_1(\Sigma_2)$ are also identical.
 This is not true in general.

-\begin{example} The $2$-component handlebody link in Fig.\ \ref{fig:surface_link_node_1} is an example showing that numbers of proper homomorphisms with respect to different components could be quite different even if their knot types are the same individually.
-The link in Fig.\ \ref{fig:surface_link_node_1} has $120$ proper homomorphisms with respect to $\Sigma$ and $136$ proper homomorphisms with respect to $\Sigma'$.
+The $2$-component handlebody link in Fig.\ \ref{fig:surface_link_node_1} has $120$ proper homomorphisms with respect to $\Sigma_\beta$ and $136$ proper homomorphisms with respect to $\Sigma_\alpha$.
 Table \ref{tab:ind_A_4_image_2} displays the individual $A_4$-image of the link.